parrt/msds501/notes/aws.md

 Click on your instance and you should see a description box at the bottom.
 Look for the "Public IP" address, which is 54.196.174.210 in this case:

 <img src=images/publicIP.png width=600>

+We have to wait until the status stops saying "Initializing", which could take several minutes.

+## Connecting to the remote server

 Click on the "Connect" button at the top of the page and it will bring up a dialog box that tells you how to connect to the server.
 You want to connect with "A standalone SSH client" link (Java is now a security risk in the browser so we can't use that choice.)
 Inside you will see the `ssh` command necessary to connect to your machine.
 If you have Windows, there is a link to show you how to use an SSH client called PuTTY.